 - Mica Town Brewing has locations in both downtown Marion and in Nebo, near Lake James.
-If you can’t visit while their open, keep an eye out for tasty Mica Town beer in restaurants throughout McDowell and surrounding counties.
+If you can’t visit while they’re open, keep an eye out for tasty Mica Town beer in restaurants throughout McDowell and surrounding counties.

 - For a unique tasting experience, check out the aesthetic Keeper’s Cut Meadery!
 Keeper’s Cut specializes in all things mead, from production to tasting.
 Pair your drink with a charcuterie board and small snacks.

 Beyond Downtown (Outdoor Things to Do in Marion)